Financial Aid Information

-Federal Direct Student Loans are awarded to students after they have filed their FAFSA and submitted all requested paperwork to the Financial Aid Office (including the Entrance Counseling and Master Promissory Note required for the loan).
+Federal Direct Student Loans are offered to students after they have filed their FAFSA and submitted all requested paperwork to the Financial Aid Office (including the Entrance Counseling and Master Promissory Note required for the loan).

 The program allows students to borrow up to $9,500 as freshmen, $10,500 as sophomores and up to $12,500 as juniors and seniors, depending on borrower’s dependency status.
 Portions of these amounts may be subsidized (interest paid by the government while student is enrolled at least half time) based on the student's "financial need" as demonstrated on the FAFSA.
 Post baccalaureate teaching credential students are eligible for up to $12,500, and may qualify to have $5,500 of the amount subsidized.
 Funds are disbursed directly from the government to the student's Biola account.
 The student may defer repayment until six months after graduation.
 See the Federal Student Aid website for current interest rates.
 Standard repayment period is 10 years.